henkelmax/config-builder/readme.md

         booleanEntry = builder.booleanEntry("boolean", false).comment("This is a boolean entry");
         integerEntry = builder.integerEntry("integer", 10, 0, 20).comment("This is an integer entry with the range 0-20");
         longEntry = builder.longEntry("long", 10L, 0L, 20L).comment("This is a long entry with the range 0-20");
+        floatEntry = builder.floatEntry("float", 10F, 0F, 20F).comment("This is a float entry with the range 0.0-20.0");
         doubleEntry = builder.doubleEntry("double", 10D, 0D, 20D).comment("This is a double entry with the range 0.0-20.0");
         stringEntry = builder.stringEntry("string", "test123").comment("This is a string entry");
         enumEntry = builder.enumEntry("enum", TestEnum.TEST_1).comment("This is an enum entry");